Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of quadratic irrationals in

 The following result is a counting and equidistribution result of quadratic irrationals over $\QQ(\varepsilon)$ in $\QQ_p$.
 We denote by $\gls{galconjqp}$ the Galois conjugate of a quadratic irrational $\alpha$ in $\QQ_p$ over $\QQ(\varepsilon)$, and by

 the {\it complexity} of $\alpha$.

-\btheo Let $D=(\frac{-1,-1}\QQ)$ be Hamilton's quaternion algebra over $\QQ$.
-Let $p\in\NN$ be a positive rational prime with $p\equiv 1 \mod 4$ such that $\frac{p^2-1}{4}$ is not of the form $4^a(8b+7)$ for $a,b\in \NN$ and let $\OOO$ be the $\ZZ\big[\frac{1}{p}\big]$-order\footnote{This order plays an important role in the construction of Ramanujan graphs by Lubotzky, Phillips and Sarnak \cite{LubPhiSar86,LubPhiSar88} (see also \cite[\S 7.4]{Lubotzky94}), and in the explicit construction of free subgroups of $\SO(3)$ in order to construct Hausdorff-Banach-Tarsky paradoxical decompositions of the $2$-sphere, see for instance \cite[page 11]{Lubotzky94}.}
+\btheo Let $D=\big(\frac{-1,-1}\QQ\big)$ be Hamilton's quaternion algebra over $\QQ$.
+Let $p\in\NN$ be a positive rational prime with $p\equiv 1 \mod 4$ such that $p^2-1= {x_1}^2 + {x_2}^2 + {x_3}^2$ for some $x_1,x_2,x_3\in 2\ZZ$, and let $\OOO$ be the $\ZZ\big[\frac{1}{p}\big]$-order\footnote{This order plays an important role in the construction of Ramanujan graphs by Lubotzky, Phillips and Sarnak \cite{LubPhiSar86,LubPhiSar88} (see also \cite[\S 7.4]{Lubotzky94}), and in the explicit construction of free subgroups of $\SO(3)$ in order to construct Hausdorff-Banach-Tarsky paradoxical decompositions of the $2$-sphere, see for instance \cite[page 11]{Lubotzky94}.}

 in $D_{\QQ_p}$.
 Let $\Ga$ be a finite index subgroup of $\Ga^1_\OOO$.
 Then as $s\ra+\infty$,

 where $k_\Ga$ is the smallest positive integer such that $ ^{k_\Ga}\in \Ga$.
 Furthermore, there exists $\kappa>0$ such that as $s\ra+\infty$